fread-ink/epub-cfi-resolver/README.md

 # ToDo

-* Complete the CFI generator
+* Unit tests for generator
 * Unit tests for bad data / stuff that should fail

 # Other similar projects